How to Open CRDownload Files

 If you use Google Chrome, there is a strong possibility that you have seen files with the extension ".crdownload" in your download directory.
-Google Chrome creates one each time you start downloading a file.
+Google Chrome creates one of these files each time you start downloading a file.

-As it is a partial file there is no point in open crdownload file.
+As they are partial files there is no point in open.

 When (and Why) Chrome Creates These

 Google Chrome creates .crdownload files for your downloads.
 For example, let's say you start downloading a music called Song.mp3 in Google Chrome.
 "Song.mp3.cdownload" will appear in your downloads folder.
 This will grow in size while Chrome continues the download.
 When Chrome finishes downloading the entire file, Chrome will rename it to Song.mp3, removing the .crdownload suffix.

 The .crdownload file extension indicates that the file has not yet finished downloading.
 So you can't open it yet.